ibm-cloud-docs/openwhisk/openwhisk_webactions.md

 ## Extra features

-Web actions provide extra features that include:
+Web Actions provide extra features that include:

 - `Content extensions`: The request must specify its desired content type as `.json`, `.html`, `.http`, `.svg`, or `.text`.
-The type is specified by adding an extension to the action name in the URI so that an action `/guest/demo/hello` is referenced as `/guest/demo/hello.http`, for example, to receive an HTTP response back.
+The type is specified by adding an extension to the Action name in the URI so that an Action `/guest/demo/hello` is referenced as `/guest/demo/hello.http`, for example, to receive an HTTP response back.
 For convenience, the `.http` extension is assumed when no extension is detected.
-- `Projecting fields from the result`: The path that follows the action name is used to project out one or more levels of the response.
+- `Projecting fields from the result`: The path that follows the Action name is used to project out one or more levels of the response.
 `/guest/demo/hello.html/body`.
-This feature allows an action that returns a dictionary `{body: "..." }` to project the `body` property, and directly return its string value instead.
+This feature allows an Action that returns a dictionary `{body: "..." }` to project the `body` property, and directly return its string value instead.
 The projected path follows an absolute path model (as in XPath).
-- `Query and body parameters as input`: The action receives query parameters as well as parameters in the request body.
-The precedence order for merging parameters is: package parameters, action parameters, query parameter, and body parameters.
+- `Query and body parameters as input`: The Action receives query parameters as well as parameters in the request body.
+The precedence order for merging parameters is: package parameters, Action parameters, query parameter, and body parameters.
 Each of these parameters can override any previous values if overlap occurs.
-As an example, `/guest/demo/hello.http?name=Jane` can pass the argument `{name: "Jane"}` to the action.
+As an example, `/guest/demo/hello.http?name=Jane` can pass the argument `{name: "Jane"}` to the Action.
-- `Form data`: In addition to the standard `application/json`, web actions can receive URL encoded from data `application/x-www-form-urlencoded data` as input.
+- `Form data`: In addition to the standard `application/json`, web Actions can receive URL encoded from data `application/x-www-form-urlencoded data` as input.
-- `Activation via multiple HTTP verbs`: A web action can be invoked through any of these HTTP methods: `GET`, `POST`, `PUT`, `PATCH`, and `DELETE`, as well as `HEAD` and `OPTIONS`.
+- `Activation via multiple HTTP verbs`: A Web Action can be invoked through any of these HTTP methods: `GET`, `POST`, `PUT`, `PATCH`, and `DELETE`, as well as `HEAD` and `OPTIONS`.
-- `Non JSON body and raw HTTP entity handling`: A web action can accept an HTTP request body other than a JSON object, and can elect to always receive such values as opaque values (plain text when not binary, or base64 encoded string otherwise).
+- `Non JSON body and raw HTTP entity handling`: A Web Action can accept an HTTP request body other than a JSON object, and can elect to always receive such values as opaque values (plain text when not binary, or base64 encoded string otherwise).

-The example below briefly sketches how you might use these features in a web action.
-Consider an action `/guest/demo/hello` with the following body:
+The example below briefly sketches how you might use these features in a Web Action.
+Consider an Action `/guest/demo/hello` with the following body:
 ```javascript
 function main(params) {
     return { response: params };
 }
 ```

-When this action is invoked as a web action, you can alter the response of the web action by projecting different paths from the result.
+When this Action is invoked as a Web Action, you can alter the response of the Web Action by projecting different paths from the result.
-For example, to return the entire object, and see what arguments the action receives:
+For example, to return the entire object, and see what arguments the Action receives:

 ```
  curl https://openwhisk.ng.bluemix.net/api/v1/web/guest/demo/hello.json